e-clawson/SBA320-React-Web-App/README.md

     - be able to create your own task bins or columns and be able to drag and drop items into different columns

 To satisfy the project requirements, I have also used the dummyJSON API to provide user data
+     - to test the app - please use the following login credentials : email: emily.johnson@x.dummyjson.com, password - emilyspass

 due to time constraints, I was not able to implement all the things I wanted, but I am looking forward to continuing to work on this project to make it work.
+As of right now:
+     - login works with a user from the API (signup is not working )
+     - the webpage loads the current to dos
+     - you can add, edit, and delete todos
+     - you can sign out
+     (currently the completed button does not work)

 # Dependencies
 this project uses to following dependencies: